opendevstack/tailor/README.md

 Keeping the OpenShift configuration under version control necessitates to store secrets.
 To this end Tailor comes with a `secrets` subcommand that allows to encrypt those secrets using PGP.
 The subcommands offers to `edit`, `re-encrypt` and `reveal` secrets, as well as adding new keypairs via `generate-key`.

 In general, secrets are just a special kind of params.
 Typically, params are located in `*.env` files, e.g. `FOO=bar`.
 Secrets an be kept in a `*.env.enc` file, where each line is e.g. `QUX=<encrypted content>`.
 When Tailor is processing templates, it merges `*.env` and `*.env.enc` files together.
-In order to create and edit `*.env.enc` files, Tailor offers an `edit` command.
+All params in `.env.enc` files are base64-encoded automatically by Tailor so that they can be used directly in OpenShift `Secret` resources.
+If you have a secret value that is a multiline string (such as a certificate), you can base64-encode it (e.g. `cat cert | base64`) and add the encoded string as a parameter into the `.env.enc` file like this: `FOO.B64=abc...`.
+The `.B64` suffix tells Tailor that the value is already in base64 encoding.

-`secrets edit foo.env.enc` opens a terminal editor, in which you can enter the params in plain, e.g. `PASSWORD=s3cr3t`.
-When saved, every aram value will be encrypted for all public keys in `--public-key-dir="public-keys|."`.
+In order to create and edit `*.env.enc` files, Tailor offers an `edit` command. `secrets edit foo.env.enc` opens a terminal editor, in which you can enter the params in plain, e.g. `PASSWORD=s3cr3t`.
+When saved, every param value will be encrypted for all public keys in `--public-key-dir="public-keys|."`.
 To read a file with encrypted params (e.g. to edit the secrets or compare the diff between desired and current state), you need your private key available at `--private-key="private.key"`.

 When a public key is added or removed, it is required to run `secrets re-encrypt`.
 This decrypts all params in `*.env.enc` files and writes them again using the provided public keys.